-Anthony Inciong is an Assistant Professor and Program Coordinator of Visual Communication Design in the Department of Art & Design at Montclair State University.
+Anthony Inciong is Associate Professor and Program Coordinator of the BFA Visual Communication Design program at Montclair State University.

 Professor Inciong holds an MGD in Graphic Design from North Carolina State University, College of Design and a BFA in Graphic Design from Mason Gross School of the Arts (by way of Rutgers University-Newark).